nas5w/typeofnan-javascript-reference/src/code-snippets/array/array-some.md

 linkname: "Array.some()"
 path: "/array/some"
 category: "Array"
 description: The Array some method iterates through your array and tests each element with the provided function.
-If the element passes, the next element is tested.
-If all elements pass, the method returns true.
-As soon as one element fails the test, the method returns false.
+If the element fails the test, the next element is tested.
+If all elements fail, the method returns false.
+As soon as one element passes the test, the method returns true.
 ref: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some
 ---